 On dry land in developed countries certain things are a given.
 No boat will wake you.
-You will have passable internet.
+You’ll have passable internet.
 And when you take a shower, you will have water.
 Not so on a boat.
 We live off of fresh water tanks that require a pump to generate pressure.
 Two days ago in the midst of Dana’s shower, suddenly no water.
 Well maybe we misread the sight gauge and the aft tank was empty, so let’s refill it.
 Yesterday in the midst of Dana’s shower, suddenly no water.
 Hmmm.
 The tank’s full.
 Either Dana needs to stop showering or we have a bigger issue.
 What the heck, let’s figure it out tomorrow.
 Which was today.
 So when we woke up to a beautiful sunrise, it was clouded by the need to get fresh water.
 Fortunately we’ve been carrying a new pump just for this purpose, the installation of which solved the problem.
 Ain’t she a beauty?
 It wasn’t Dana after all.

 Then off to Mackinac Island.
 To get there, we had to patch things up with the ferry.
 If you can’t beat ’em, join ’em sort of thing.

 The circumference loop took us through areas where the waters of Lake Huron almost looked Carribeanish.
 There was an arch to rival Rainbow Bridge, albeit much smaller.
 And the Grand Hotel indeed was pretty grand, although a hotel that charges $10 just to walk in the door is way to uppity for us.
 Somewhere in Time was a passable movie despite the absurd time-travel element, but looking at a lobby is not worth $10.
 Or $20 if we both went in.